-Use our one-stop tool to search all our journal and database subscriptions in one go.
+Use our one-stop tool to search many of our journal and database subscriptions in one go.
 We call this search tool 'Discover'.

 Article references are made up of the author(s), the year of publication, the article title, as well as the publication title and volume number, issue number and pages.